 - Supporting software to enable secure access and manage users

-In general, we are talking about software solutions that connect devices through a network–either peer-to-peer or via a server.
+Essentially, both connect devices through a network–either peer-to-peer or via a server.
 Peer-to-peer networking works when two computers connect to each other directly, each doing double duty as both client and server.

-What is VNC?
+What is a VNC?

 What is RDP?

 Remote Desktop Protocol (RDP) is a pre-installed remote desktop program that is specific to Microsoft Windows and very commonly found on PCs.
 It creates a graphical interface that connects two computers or devices to enable remote work.
 Unfortunately, because of RDP’s ubiquitous use on PCs throughout the world, problems arise in regard to secure remote access.

 Recently, with the increased need for remote access as a result of COVID-19, there has been a significant increase in attacker interest, particularly on RDP servers.
 The reason being that RDP is known to be vulnerable when exposed to the internet.
 With so many people accessing the internet from unsecure locations, attackers can easily scan for networks that are using RDP and expose vulnerabilities, like weak credentials and user controls.

 While RDP is seen as a more cost-effective and accessible solution, it’s not known for its robust security.
 Thankfully, there are options to support remote desktop functions that offer superior security across numerous platforms, devices, and operating systems.